miguelrios/atlaspr/README.md

 ### Notice

 Documentation for this project, including basic how tos is in progress.
-Visit our homepage and examples in the meantime.
+Visit our [homepage](https://github.com/miguelrios/atlaspr) and [examples page](http://miguelrios.github.io/atlaspr/examples.html) in the meantime.